yateeshchaturvedi/Symplique-Solutions_answer/Solution.md

 1. We can use Cosmos DB to store last 3 months data for fast access.
 2. For Older records, we can use azure blob storage (using ADLS Gen2 with hierarchical namespaces).

-To achieve this, we can use azure Function that will check Cosmos DB first, and if not found, it fetches the record from Blob Storage — seamlessly, without changing the API interface.
+To achieve this, we can use azure Function that will check Cosmos DB first, and if not found, it fetches the record from Blob Storage, without changing the API interface.

 This approach can reduce our Cosmos DB usage and storage costs while keeping all records accessible to the system and users.